FoodleBerlin/foodle/README.md

 5. navigate to "localhost:5000/graphql" for the apollo interface where you can manually test queries/mutations
 6. `yarn db:seed` to seed the database.

+Logging

+Default setting is 'none'.
+By chaning the LOG_LEVEL environment variable to info basic logging for the most important tasks is provided.
+By chaningn to debug sql queries are logged too.

 ### Client

 1. Ensure the dev server is on and run `yarn codegen:generate`